Hospitality management studies

-Hospitality Management and Tourism is the study of the hospitality industry.
+Hospitality Management and Tourism (Tourism Management) is the study of the hospitality industry.
 A degree in the subject may be awarded either by a university college dedicated to the studies of hospitality management or a business school with a relevant department.
 Degrees in hospitality management may also be referred to as hotel management, hotel and tourism management, or hotel administration.
-Degrees conferred in this academic field include BA, Bachelor of Business Administration, BS, BASc, B.Voc, MS, MBA, Master of Management, PhD and short term course.
+Degrees conferred in this academic field include BA, Bachelor of Business Administration, BS, BASc, B.Voc, MS, MBA, Bachelor of Hospitality Management, Master of Management, PhD and short term course.
 Hospitality management covers hotels, restaurants, cruise ships, amusement parks, destination marketing organizations, convention centers, country clubs and many more.